 Once you’ve completed the paper application, you may fax it to (775) 684-5725.
 You must include an ePayment Checklist.

 Or, email all required materials to email@example.com.

-Standard processing for mailed, faxed, in-person, and emailed forms is eight business days.
+The standard processing for mailed, faxed, in-person, and emailed forms is three weeks.
 But if you need it done quicker, you can choose one of three expedited processing options: 24-hour service for $125, two-hour service for $500, and one-hour service for $1,000.

 Along with your Articles of Organization, you must submit an Initial List of managers or members, which is included in the electronic and paper applications.
 For more information, see the “Reporting” section below.